-Mahi-mahi have an average lifespan of 4 to 5 years and average 15 to 28 pounds, they seldom exceed 33 pounds.
-They are distinguished by their dazzling colors: bright blues, greens and gold's on the sides and back.
+Mahi-Mahi is commonly known as Dolphin Fish.
+They are distinguished by its vibrant coloration: bright blues, greens and golds on the sides and back.
+The color begins to fade immediately after the fish is caught.
+Mahi-Mahi averages 15 to 28 pounds.
 Mature males have prominent foreheads protruding well above the body while the Females have a more rounded head.
 Mahi-mahi are veracious carnivores and grow rapidly, feeding on small fish and crustaceans.
-Mahi Mahi are available year round split-up among the US and Latin America with the peak months in the winter.
-Fish from Latin America are shipped headless and gutted while the domestic fish is shipped with the head and gutted.
-The extra lean dark meat is firm textured with a solid flake.
-The meat is moist with a mild, slightly sweet flavor.
+The fish are migratory and found the tropic and subtropic waters of the Atlantic, Pacific and Indian Oceans.
+The extra lean dark meat is firm textured with a solid flake and is moist with a mild, slightly sweet flavor.
 There is a prominent blood line that should be removed, because it can have a “muddy” flavor.
-Most mahi-mahi are caught by long-line or hook and line.
-Regulations for this migratory fish are spread among several organizations in the US and Latin America.
+Most mahi-mahi are caught by long-line boats there is also a hook and line fishery.
+Regulations for this migratory fish are spread among several organizations in the U.S. and Latin America.